 LIB 201 - Diversity in the United States.
 Explores how the intersections of race, ethnicity, gender, sexual orientation, class, religion and physical abilities affect the material lives and media representations of various cultural groups in the United States.
 Engages historical and current debates regarding issues of immigration, meritocracy, segregation, the economy, the environment, and identity.
 Fulfills U.S. Diversity requirement.
 Fulfills Social and Behavioral Sciences Foundation.
 Offered fall and winter semesters.
-A student cannot receive credit for both US 201 and LIB 201.
+Credits: 3.
+Previously called US 201; a student cannot receive credit for both US 201 and LIB 201.

 LIB 301 - Interdisciplinary Research Methods.
 This course is a survey of selected interdisciplinary research methods.
 It includes comparative analysis of research methods used in natural and life sciences, social sciences, and the humanities, with a focus on integrative and problem-solving methodologies.
 Procedures for evaluating data, sources, and findings are reviewed.
 Offered each semester.
 Credits: 3.
-A student cannot receive credit for US 300 and LIB 301.
+Previously called US 300; a student cannot receive credit for US 300 and LIB 301.

 LIB 310 - Creativity.
 An interdisciplinary study of those ideas that stimulate the creative processes and innovation in information and technology in a diversity of human practices, including, but not limited to, artistic, philosophical, scientific, and entrepreneurial endeavors, with a focus on practicing innovativeness and creativity in a variety of areas.
 Part of the Information, Innovation, and Technology Issue.
-Offered each year.
 Prerequisite: Junior standing.
+Offered each semester.
 Credits: 3.

 LIB 311 - Meaning: The Humanities Resource.
 Introduction to concepts related to the construction, expression, propagation and understanding of meaning in a diverse society.
 Emphasis on multidisciplinary perspectives underpinning authentic individual and/or collective agency per dialogue, democracy, and other critical forms of praxis.
 Offered once or twice per year, depending on demand.
 Credits: 3.

 LIB 312 - Dialogue, Integration and Action.
 An interdisciplinary examination of the basic interpretations of dialogue in a diverse world.
 This course engages the theory and practice of dialogue through personal reflection, integration, and action.
 Students develop this relational art for personal, professional and civic lives, and understand its implication for the possibility of a democratic life.
-Three credits.
-Course offered fall and winter semesters.
+Offered fall and winter semesters.
+Credits: 3.

 LIB 320 - Voices of the Civil Rights Movement in the United States (cross-listed with HRT 320).
 This interdisciplinary course integrates numerous expressive genres, including autobiographies, oral histories, and music, to examine how activists challenged human rights violations.
 Narrations of individual transformations show how shared experiences, ideologies, and opposition expanded understandings of human rights nationally and globally during the civil rights movements in the United States.
 Part of the Human Rights Issue.
 Fulfills U.S. Diversity requirement.
-Cross-listed with HRT 320.
 Offered every other year.
 Prerequisite: Junior standing.
+Credits: 3.

 LIB 322 - Wicked Problems of Sustainability.
 Sustainability, as a wicked problem, is an intractable, on-going and high-stakes issue.
 This course engages students in participatory research on the inextricably linked dimensions of sustainability, such as economics, environment and social equity.
 Students will work with community partners to address specific interdisciplinary problems of sustainability.
 Part of the Sustainability Issue.
-Offered all semesters.
+Offered at least once a year, depending on demand.
 Prerequisite: Junior standing.
 Credits: 3.

 LIB 323 - Design Thinking to Meet Real World Needs.
 Design Thinking is an iterative, project-based, problem-solving process valued in organizations both locally and internationally.
 As interdisciplinary teams, students in this course will use the Design Thinking process to better facilitate the chaos of innovation by collaborating with stakeholders to meet real world needs.
 Part of the Information, Innovation, and Technology Issue.
 Offered fall and winter semesters.
 Prerequisite: Junior standing.
 Credits: 3.

 LIB 325 - LGBTQ Identities.
 This interdisciplinary course draws on scholarship in the fields of sociology, literature, history, anthropology, LGBTQ, cultural, and gender studies in order to teach students about lesbian, gay, bisexual, transgender, intersex and queer complex identities (identity formation and development), identifications, and the social, political, historical, and cultural problems underpinning these constructions.
 Part of the Identity Issue.
-Offered once a year.
+Offered in fall and winter semesters.
 Prerequisite: Junior standing.
 Credits: 3.

 LIB 330 - The Idea of Nature.
 How do our ideas about nature shape our relationships to the natural world?
 This course examines global influences on ideas of nature, as expressed in science, religion, philosophy, literature and art, and the resulting effects on human relationships with the natural world, and on natural systems globally and locally.
 Part of the Sustainability Issue (beginning Fall 2016).
 Course offered winter semester.
 Prerequisite: Junior standing.
 Credits: 3.